How to design: anything

 “Speed is a by-product of accuracy.”

-The Universal Design Foundations are held together by a glue of man, machine and mentality.
+In practice, these elemental forces are powered by a mix of man, machine and mentality.

 The result is an nimble and creative organisation.
 This creates two opportunities:

-Firstly, your responsive posture allows you to “out turn” your competitors to better meet challenges as the environment changes.
+Firstly, a responsive posture allows you to “out turn” your competitors to better meet challenges as the environment changes.

 “A problem is an opportunity the wrong way up.”